KQM-git/TCL/combat-mechanics/elemental-effects/transformative-reactions.md

 Shatter, Superconduct, and Swirl have internal cooldowns and can only deal damage twice within the span of 0.5 seconds.
 Overload can only deal damage once every 0.5 seconds.

-## Overload
+## Overloaded

-Overload, also known as Overloaded, is an elemental reaction triggered by applying Pyro on a target already afflicted by an Electro aura or vice versa.
+Overloaded, also known as Overload, is an elemental reaction triggered by applying Pyro on a target already afflicted by an Electro aura or vice versa.
 Overload will cause an explosion of Pyro damage to occur that will destroy Geo shields quickly.
 Triggering Overload in an AoE will only cause one instance of Overload damage.

 * You can trigger Overload on electrocuted bodies of water.